yucongo/mgoogle_translate/README.md

 ## bd_fanyi

-Free baidu translate, no API key, updated (signing converted to pythong code, faster, about 500ms/request), no more need for js environ.
+Free baidu translate, no API key required, updated (2018 05 27，js signing converted to pythong code, faster, about 500ms/request), no more need for js environ.

 ## mgoogle_translate